Most popular

 AES 256 is virtually impenetrable using brute-force methods.
 While a 56-bit DES key can be cracked in less than a day, AES would take billions of years to break using current computing technology.
 Hackers would be foolish to even attempt this type of attack.
 Nevertheless, no encryption system is entirely secure.

-READ ALSO: What is the most used construction estimating software?
+READ ALSO: What is Croatia most known for?

 Is it possible to crack AES 256?